An effective snow removal program can only be accomplished with the help of our citizens.

 Download the Northeast Dearborn Snow Emergency Temporary Parking Map

-Dearborn residents and property owners are required to keep their sidewalks and ramps to crosswalks clear of snow and ice so they are safe for pedestrian travel.
+Dearborn residents and property owners are reminded that they are required to keep their sidewalks and ramps to crosswalks clear of snow and ice so they are safe for pedestrian travel.

-City ordinances give property owners 24 hours after the snowfall has ended to remove accumulations of three inches or more or any dangerous ice from public sidewalks and ramps leading to crosswalks.
-If multiple snowfalls add up to three inches, then the same rules apply.
+Ordinance provides property owners 24 hours (after the snowfall has ended) to remove snow and ice accumulations from public sidewalks and ramps leading to crosswalks.

-Snow should be deposited on your own lawn or easement.
-However, it may be placed on a neighboring property to necessitate reasonable removal.
-Deposited snow must never obstruct neighboring windows, vents, driveways or walkways.
+Snow should be deposited on your own lawn and/or easement.
+However, it may be deposited on a neighboring property to necessitate reasonable removal.
+Deposited snow must not obstruct windows, vents, driveways, or walkways.

-Abatement and enforcement will be a priority in areas heavily traveled by pedestrians, such as those near schools or businesses or on walking routes to those areas.
-However, all property owners with public sidewalks are required to remove snow and ice and are subject to enforcement.
+Snow removal enforcement is prioritized in areas heavily travelled by pedestrians, such as those near businesses or schools and on walking routes to those areas.
+However, all properties with public sidewalks are required to remove snow and ice and are subject to enforcement.

 For ordinance information, visit this link:

 Driving in it?
 Check the road and traffic conditions in and around Dearborn with the Wayne County Compass.